 Is My Child’s Anger Normal?

-How to tell if outbursts or aggression are beyond typical behavior
+How to tell if emotional outbursts or aggression are beyond typical childhood behavior.

 Most children have occasional tantrums or meltdowns.
 They may sometimes lash out if they’re frustrated or be defiant if asked to do something they don’t want to do.
 But when kids do these things repeatedly, or can’t control their tempers a lot of the time, it may be more than typical behavior.

-Here are some more specific signs that outbursts should concern you:
+Here are some signs that emotional outbursts should concern you:

 - If your child’s tantrums and outbursts are occurring past the age in which they’re developmentally expected (up to about 7 or 8 years old)